 Dr Hélène Schoemans

 CGvHD is a long term complex disease which has several co-morbidities and as such impacts on the quality of life of patients.
-By studying the societal impact of the disease via documented patient-reported outcome (PRO) assessments, including reduced working days due to hospital stays, EUROGRAFT will allow an improved assessment of the burden on society of cGvHD at both the individual and European level.
+By studying the societal impact of the disease via documented patient-reported outcome (PRO) assessments, including reduced working days due to hospital stays, EUROGRAFT improved the assessment of the burden on society of cGvHD at both the individual and European level.

 Other working groups